•

 Claiming Relief Through Form 10-EE

 An individual has to file Form 10-EE through the e-filing portal of the Income Tax Department to claim tax relief under Section 89A.
-The form is required to be submitted before filing the Income Tax Returns (ITR) for the specific financial year.
+The form must be submitted before filing the Income Tax Returns (ITR) for the relevant financial year.
 Once you claim this option, it will apply to income from the previous years as well and cannot be withdrawn, unless the income wasn't already taxed in India and will be taxed in the foreign country.

 However, if the individual becomes an NRI after exercising Section 89A, the benefit will be considered as null for the year.
 Also, the income accrued in the specified account in the year you opted for the option might be taxable during the relevant previous year.